A photo from last week's Sammy Yatim protest. By Michael Toledano for VICE Canada.

-Nearly a month ago, a Toronto Police officer named James Forcillo shot 18-year-old Sammy Yatim nine times (six bullets were fired when Sammy was already down on the ground).
-Today, news broke that Forcillo will face second-degree murder charges.
-This comes as a welcome development to many people—including the Yatim family, who sent Sammy to Canada from his native, violence-ridden Syria five years ago to live a better, safer life.
+Just over three weeks ago, a Toronto Police officer named James Forcillo shot 18-year old Sammy Yatim nine times (six bullets were fired when Sammy was already down on the ground), and this morning, news broke that Forcillo is being charged with second-degree murder.
+This will undoubtedly come as a massive relief for many people—first and foremost being the Yatim family, who sent Sammy to Canada from his native, violence-ridden Syria five years ago to live a better, safer life.

-Then there are the hundreds of people who protested for justice on two separate occasions—yelling out the names of other (often mentally ill) victims of police gunfire, holding placards with enraged slogans calling for police disarmament, and rallying together to focus the city’s anger and sadness towards something more constructive and positive.
+Then there are the hundreds of people who protested for justice on two separate occasions—yelling out the names of other (often mentally ill) victims of police gunfire, holding enraged signs calling for police disarmament, and rallying together to focus the city’s anger and sadness towards something more constructive and positive.

-I’m personally surprised that Forcillo is facing such a serious charge—he could face ten to 25 years of jail time if convicted.
-Yesterday, I expressed my skepticism to a couple of friends that Toronto Police's watchdog Special Investigations Unit would arrive at a just outcome.
+I’m personally surprised that James Forcillo is facing such a serious charge.
+It was only about 24 hours ago that I was expressing my skepticism with a couple of friends over a just outcome from the Toronto Police’s watchdog Special Investigations Group.
 I know I wasn’t alone in thinking that, and it’s not hard to understand why.
-From 2008 to 2013, the SIU has looked into the deaths of 44 people who were killed by the Toronto Police—15 of them by gunfire.
+From 2008-2013, the SIU has looked into the deaths of 44 people who were killed by the Toronto Police—15 of them by gunfire.
 Out of those 44 deaths, only one cop was ever charged, and none were convicted.
-Beyond that five-year period, every incident of a police officer being charged with manslaughter or murder has ended in acquittal.
+Beyond that five year period, every incident of a police officer being charged with manslaughter or murder has ended in acquittal.

 So what makes this incident so different?
-Obviously it has a lot to do with the cell phone footage of the incident—shot by two different witnesses—that invigorated the city and the media’s criticism and disgust at the level of force used against the teenager.
-Without clear visual evidence circulating around social media within hours of Sammy’s death, there would have been more opportunity to discount eyewitness reports and perhaps absolve James Forcillo of culpability.
-It’s unlikely that a man who shot a teenager nine times would be easily stripped of all liability—even without video evidence—but it certainly helped to have crisp footage of the disturbingly violent incident to push this investigation along.
+Obviously it has a lot to do with the cell phone footage—shot by two different witnesses—that really invigorated the city and the media’s criticism and disgust at the level of force used against the teenager.
+Without that HD footage circulating around social media within hours of Sammy’s death, there would be more opportunity to discount the eyewitness reports, change up the truth, and perhaps absolve James Forcillo of culpability.
+It’s not likely that a man who shot a teenager nine times would be easily stripped of all liability—even without video evidence—but it certainly helped to have crisp footage of the disturbingly violent incident to push this investigation along.

 Ross posits that the cop could have tried to neutralize the situation by simply asking: “What’s wrong?”
 Instead of, “take one step forward, and you’re done,” which is what James Forcillo appears to be saying to Sammy Yatim in the video footage.